 1. Enjoy the ride!

-Driving to the Cathedral Spires Trail from Sylvan Lake you will take Needles Highway.
-This path will lead you through the famous Needles Eye Tunnel.
+Driving to the Cathedral Spires trailhead from Sylvan Lake you will take Needles Highway.
+This path will lead you through the famous one way Needles Eye Tunnel.
 Keep a look out for the rock formation that looks like a Needles Eye as you drive through.
 If you are heading east on Needles Highway, the rock formation appears right after you exit the tunnel.

 2. Where to Park

 There is a small parking lot near the Cathedral Spires trailhead.
 It is located on a hair pin turn.
 The area can fill up and become quite busy rather easily.
-Be careful when parking and crossing the highway to access the trailhead.
+Be careful when parking and crossing the highway to access Cathedral Spires trailhead.

 3. Be prepare to climb